About Seikei Gakuen

 Message from Chancellor

-Chancellor of Seikei Gakuen EGAWA Masako
+Chancellor, Seikei Gakuen EGAWA Masako

 EGAWA Masako